 The charme of the desert captures the soul and the dramatic landscapes of endless dune fields are breathtaking.

-In Sossusvlei you can enjoy a awe-inspiring balloon safari over the Namib Desert try to sight a gemsbok on the sand meanwhile the staff offer you a glass of champagne.
+At Sossusvlei you can enjoy an awe-inspiring balloon safari over the Namib Desert trying to sight a gemsbok on the sand meanwhile the staff offers you a glass of champagne.

 The charming town of Swakopmund retains a strong German flavour thanks to its cobbled streets and picturesque buildings to typical German restaurants and pubs.